 Firefighters Pull Five From Burning Building

-All four were brought outside, revived and hospitalized with severe smoke inhalation.
+All four were brought outside, revived and hospitalized for severe smoke inhalation.
 Melvin Bell and Tawana were in critical but stable condition at Kings County Hospital, said hospital spokeswoman Leah Johnson.
 Tenora Coleman was in stable condition, she said.

 Lamar Bell was in critical condition at St. Mary’s Hospital before his transfer to the hyperbaric chamber on City Island, said hospital spokesman Tom Hall.